 Stalwarts is maybe not enough, Cornerstone would be more fitting maybe to describe the role of John and Valerie Crichton who control all the communications between officials, marshals, services in fact everyone.
 They are the eye’s and ear’s for the clerk of the course.
 John can also take up the position of Steward and Valerie is also a child protection officer.
 Truly dedicated road racing supporters.

-Safety Officer: Yolande O'Kane
+Joe and Yolande O’Kane

 & Yolande O’Kane

 The Armoy supporters Club is organised by Selma McMullan (pictured on the left) and Yolande O’Kane (the above picture) along with the help of family, friends like Angela Glass & Mary Huey (also pictured wearing the official merchandise) and other amrrc members.
 The Supporters Club are a vital source of raising our profile and funding.

 Selma’s another one of those workaholics, who is always looking to attend shows, raise funds and organise events, caters etc around race time, another stalwart.